Kawai K5 Sound

 The cost was 34.99 $US.
 I paid using PayPal and my credit card was charged on 08'August.
-On 16'Aug a plain brown envelope arrived with the backlight protected in folded cardboard inside.(additional remark from Klaus at kfuenf.org: There are additional suppliers in the US and Germany that are shipping worldwide:
+On 16'Aug a plain brown envelope arrived with the backlight protected in folded cardboard inside.(additional remark from Klaus at kfuenf.org: There is a worldwide supplier in Germany that are shipping worldwide:

 Germany - with english language section: www.midi-rakete.de - German Company for new Backlights